puppetmaster886/react-recluting-exesice/README.md

 - **Compiled Application:** The application compiles properly (using Next.js build), generating production-ready code in the `.next` directory.
 - **Compilable Source Code:** All source code is written in TypeScript and is fully compilable.

+## Live Demo

+A live demo of the application is available at [https://react-recluting-exesice.vercel.app/](https://react-recluting-exesice.vercel.app/).

 ## Prerequisites

 - Node.js (v14 LTS or higher)